KAIST-CS20200/Homework8/README.md

 ##### Q: Do I need to modify the parser?

-A: No. he current parser is to showcase that a simple REPL-like program can be easily implemented using FParsec.
+A: No. The current parser is to showcase that a simple REPL-like program can be easily implemented using FParsec.
 You don't need to modify/improve the parser to finish this homework.
 But, of course, you can modify it for your own practice.